 Remember, none of these crafts can replace camp for them this year, but they can help bring a little fun and creativity to an otherwise mundane day of quarantining.

-Anna Lisa Lieber, Director of Art Buzz Kids Programs in Raleigh, North Carolina
+Expert: Anna Lisa Lieber, Director of Art Buzz Kids Programs in Raleigh, North Carolina